 Literally a Front Row Seat to the Oregon Coast: Depoe Bay's Rocky Creek

 (Depoe Bay, Oregon) – A tad south of Depoe Bay, as you're winding those crazed, tight corners between Whale Cove and the southern face of Cape Foulweather, a rather magnificent view explodes out in front of you.
-It's the first of many, and it's called Rocky Creek State Wayside.
+It's the first of many, and it's called Rocky Creek State Scenic Viewpoint.
 If you're not careful you'll miss the turnoff, however, and thus – very literally – a front row seat to Oregon coast scenes of a multitude of moods and attitudes.

 If you're looking for calming, tranquil sea vistas, this place has it, except maybe on the more powerful of stormy days.
 Then if you're looking for jaw-dropping wave action, this place has it as well.

 Rocky Creek State Scenic Viewpoint is essentially a set of cliffs that zig-zag along this part of the central Oregon coast between Newport and Depoe Bay, with basalt bluffs that cause the waves to batter on a consistent basis.
 Yet the viewpoints here are high enough that if you look out over the near-shore breakers, it's a fairly calm, placid place.